Neural Quantile Optimization for Edge-Cloud Networking: Numerical Results

 \subsection{Use Gurobi to Test the Solution Quality of Three Warmups}

-In this section, we utilize the feasible solutions generated by the three methods for network flow problems as inputs to warm up the Gurobi solver for 100 randomly generated test problems.
+{ We utilize the feasible solutions generated by the three methods introduced in Section~\ref{sec:warmupmethods} as warm start inputs for Gurobi for the 100 test problems in Section~\ref{sec:setting}.
 A maximum solving time of 300 seconds is set for each problem.
-The cost of the problems solved by the three methods after 300 seconds is recorded.
+(See Appendix~\ref{app:cost} for the details) The experiment aims to evaluate the impact of these three potential solutions on Gurobi's short-term solving capacity to simulate real-world network scheduling scenarios.} The cost of the problems solved by the three methods after 300 seconds is recorded.
 The histograms of the cost distributions obtained by the three methods as warm-up are shown in Figure~\ref{fig:WarmUp5}, and the corresponding statistics of the mean and standard deviation of the costs can be found in Table~\ref{tab:comparisonWarmUp}.

 From Figure~\ref{fig:WarmUp5} and Table~\ref{tab:comparisonWarmUp}, we observe that the GSSN method has the smallest mean and standard deviation among the three feasible solution generation methods.
-This indicates that the warmup feasible solutions generated by GSSN are of superior quality and more likely to escape the attraction domain of local minima with high-cost values.
-In contrast, part of the warmup solutions generated by RSN and Gurobi still stay near local minima after 300 seconds of solving.
-Thus, we can implement GSSN samples as short-term warmups for classical solvers like Gurobi.
+This indicates that the warmup feasible solutions generated by GSSN are of superior quality and more likely to escape the attraction domain of local minima with high-cost values. { Thus, we can implement the GSSN as a pre-conditioner for classical solvers like Gurobi.}